AbhiPawar5/Machine-Learning/README.md

     Goal : Predict if a tumor is benign or malignant, based on the features provided by the data.

     Results : Cross validation accuracy of 96% is achieved and open to all for further improvement.

+5) Diabetes Prediction in Women:
+    Supporting Dataset : pima-indians-diabetes.data.csv

+    Description : This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.

+    Goal : The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset

+    Results : Cross validation accuracy of 80% is achieved and open to all for further improvement.